BookingStudio/BookingStudio-Public-API-Docs/developer-guides/inventory-and-bookings/how-to-consume-the-inventory-api.md

 *To see the full list of parameters, please refer to the API documentation.*

-#### Example Request and Response
+### Example Request and Response

 > [!WARNING]
-> Always use version 3 of our BookingOption.
+> Use version 3 of this `Endpoint`.
 Version 1 and 2 is deprecated and will be removed.

 > [!NOTE]
 > **Rate Limit** You're allowed to fetch the prices once per language and reasonable person combination every night (